pbtrre95/The_Nature_Of_Code/03_forces/07_Liquid_Experiment/README.md

 ````

-A function named contains will return coordinates of the liquid where the mover will need for the force to be applied.
+A function named contains will return coordinates.
+These coordinates will be used by the mover, when the mover is 'contained' within these coordinates the force will be applied.
 The calculateDrag function will return a friction force - the liquids drag force.

 ``` js
 this.contains = function(m) {